 Near Castella in Shasta County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Sawmill (within shouting distance of this marker); Water Tank (about 700 feet away, measured in a direct line); Sims Bridge: A CCC First (approx. 0.2 miles away); Southern Hotel and Stage Station (approx. 0.4 miles away); Battle Rock (approx. 6.4 miles away); A Relic from the Old Logging Days (approx. 6.4 miles away); Stone Turnpike Memorial Freeway (approx. 10.1 miles away); Klub Klondike (approx. 10.8 miles away).
+CCC Camp (1934-1939) (approx. 0.2 miles away); The Sawmill (approx. 0.2 miles away); Water Tank (approx. ¼ mile away); Southern Hotel and Stage Station (approx. 0.3 miles away); Battle Rock (approx. 6.2 miles away); A Relic from the Old Logging Days (approx. 6.2 miles away); Stone Turnpike Memorial Freeway (approx. 10.3 miles away); Klub Klondike (approx. 10.9 miles away).
 Touch for a list and map of all markers in Castella.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 30, 2013, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 455 times since then and 27 times this year.
-Photos: 1, 2. submitted on October 30, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on October 29, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 942 times since then and 233 times this year.
+Photos: 1, 2, 3, 4. submitted on October 29, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.